jar-o/rotvpn/README.md

 # Installation

 You must have `python3` in your path.
-You will need to create a virtual environment and install the dependencies:
+You will need to create a virtual environment and install the dependencies on your workstation:

 ```
 python3 -m virtualenv --python="$(command -v python3)" .env        # create the virtualenv